SidharthArya/SidharthArya/AWESOME-STARS.md

 ## C++

+- [google/nearby](https://github.com/google/nearby) - 🐿️ A collection of projects focused on connectivity that enable building cross-device experiences.
 - [KiCad/kicad-source-mirror](https://github.com/KiCad/kicad-source-mirror) - This is an active mirror of the KiCad development branch, which is hosted at GitLab (updated every time something is pushed).
 Pull requests on GitHub are not accepted or watched.
 - [gabime/spdlog](https://github.com/gabime/spdlog) - Fast C++ logging library.
 - [patriciogonzalezvivo/glslViewer](https://github.com/patriciogonzalezvivo/glslViewer) - Console-based GLSL Sandbox for 2D/3D shaders